You may have zero experience with selling international hardware deals.

 This is NOT an effective solution for either the US salesperson or their clients.

-No VAR sales rep wants to pass off their client for reduced or zero commission.
+No sales rep wants to pass off their client for reduced or zero commission.

-No VAR sales rep wants to give their client a bad solution, as this risks their relationship.
+No sales rep wants to give their client a bad solution, as this risks their relationship.

-No client wants to onboard a separate VAR for each of their international sites.
+No client wants to onboard a separate provider for each of their international sites.

 No client wants to overpay for their hardware.